krishna-NIT/Courier-Selecting-ML-Model-with-Shipping-Automation/README.md

 ## How to Use ?
 * Generate All your API Keys and Credentials from API Links provided below
-* Replace the credentials within app.py file
+* Replace the credentials within 'app.py' file
 * Run 🚀🚀 and Save your Time

+'asd'

 ### Authentication Types:
 * G-Cloud oAuth 2.0 : https://developers.google.com/gmail/api/quickstart/python